Glossary · 49 entries

-The 25 clauses pharma and medical device sponsor MSAs use most.
+The 49 clauses life-sciences contracts use most - sponsor MSAs, GPO supplier agreements, PBM credentialing, hospital purchase contracts, clinical trial agreements, 503B outsourcing.
 For each: what the language actually says, what it means in plain English, what it costs to satisfy, and whether the clause is negotiable.

 - LimitsStandard